 - Click on Advance to customize the firewall according to your needs.

-IPFW Packet-Filtering Firewall
+IPFW Packet-filtering Firewall

-Change Safari Preferences
+Change Safari preferences

 Safari, the default web browser of Mac, opens a few files automatically.
 This could lead to potential attacks.
 Disable a few options for a better Safari web browser experience: